jxxssicaa/dh110jessicang/Pitch.md

 ## User research

 I want to create a website that empowers the public to access public health resource that their state provides.
-Thorugh my interviews, I noticed a disconnect between public health resources that were availible and people actually being aware of usuch resources.
+I researched this topic by interviewing people in my target demographic.
+Through my interviews, I noticed a disconnect between public health resources that were availible and people actually being aware of usuch resources.
 This project will help users locate public health resources and people to contact in a straightforward and intuitive manner.

 User testing: https://github.com/jxxssicaa/dh110jessicang/blob/main/User%20Testing.md